akshitagupta23/Capstone_Project/README.md

 ### Reflection

 Data being the new oil of present world has enticed me in pursuing my interest in data science at the first place.
 This project has helped in implementing the CRISP-DM lifecycle.
 It was a challenging project since I explored the option of containersization through Docker and building of Web-UI using python Streamlit package.
-Interesting to see if how the neural networks using tensorflow would have improved the model performance also to observe the impact of neural networks on the App response time if MVS goes to production.
+Interesting to see how the neural networks using tensorflow would have improved the model performance also to observe the impact of neural networks on the App response time if MVS goes to production.

 ### Improvement